KatacodaTest/katacoda-scenarios/edgetutorial/step9.md

-# Deploy Application
+# Check Status

-This step helps you to try out a sample application deployment.
+This step helps you to check the status of edge node.

-`kubectl apply -f $GOPATH/src/github.com/kubeedge/kubeedge/build/deployment.yaml`{{execute}}
+Open a new terminal by clicking on + near to current terminal.

+Set GOPATH for this terminal.

+`export GOPATH=/root/kubeedge`{{execute}}

-Then you can use below command to check if the application is normally running.
+Now you have both your cloud and edge parts running, you can use below command to check the edge node status.

-`kubectl get pods`{{execute}}
+`kubectl get nodes`{{execute}}